marcduiker/azure-functions-university/lessons/dotnetcore31/durable-functions/chaining/README.md

 #### Steps

-1. Create a new function in a folder named `GitHub` via the Azure Functions Extension in VSCode:
+1. Add a folder named `GitHub` to the project and add a new function in this folder via the Azure Functions Extension in VSCode:
    1. Select `Durable Functions orchestrator` as a template.
    2. Name the function `GitHubInfoOrchestrator`.
    3. Delete the orchestration function body